Operators#

 length#

-The length block reports the number of characters in a string, including spaces.
-It returns a whole number, representing the total number of characters.
+The length reporter block reports the number of characters in the specified string, including spaces.

 The Length reporter block.#